Hertz Car Rental

 3. Cost of Renting a Car

-Rental Duration: Longer rental periods might offer a lower daily rate.
-Many rental companies provide discounts for weekly or monthly rentals.
+Rental Duration: Longer rental periods often come with lower daily rates.
+Some companies offer discounts for weekly or monthly rentals.

 4. Driving Tips in Australia